Set debug mode

 If speedMS is >= 0, before each statement the thread waits for minimum speedMS milliseconds.

-Also you can use temporary breakpoints.
-To add or remove a temporary breakpoint, middle click the selection bar or use the Run->Debug menu.
-Adding a temporary breakpoint is similar to inserting deb.
-However temporary breakpoints are activated only in debug mode, ie if the thread executed deb or deb+ before, or you started it from the Run->Debug menu.
-They disappear when you close the macro or exit QM.
-They are marked using brown markers.
+Also you can use breakpoints.
+To add or remove a breakpoint, middle click the selection bar or use the Debug menu.
+Breakpoints are marked with brown circle markers in the selection bar.
+A breakpoint is similar to deb.
+However breakpoints are activated only in debug mode, ie if the macro executed deb or deb+ before, or you started it from the Debug menu.
+Breakpoints disappear when you close the macro or exit QM.

-You should not put temporary breakpoints on some flow control statements (err, empty case, etc), because there they may behave not as you expect.
+You should not put breakpoints on some flow-control statements (err, empty case, etc), because there they may behave not as you expect.
 Breakpoints in lines that are not executed at run time (comments, declarations, directives, etc) break at the next statement.

-You can check some Run -> Debug menu items 'Break on errors' or 'Display errors'.
-They set some options that are active in debug mode.
+In menu Debug -> Options you can set some options that are active in debug mode.
 If 'Break' checked, stops (starts step mode) on run-time errors.
 If 'Display' checked, displays handled errors in QM output.

-If menu Run -> Debug -> Show Debug Window is checked, QM will show Debug window when starting debug mode.
+If menu Debug -> Options -> Show Debug Window is checked, QM will show Debug window when starting debug mode.
 Read more below.

 You can place deb in several places in macro.
-It allows you to debug parts of the macro in different speeds, or temporarily turn off the debug mode.
+It allows you to debug parts of macro in different speeds or turn on/off step mode.

 If you want to debug only certain message in dialog box procedure, don't forget to place deb- when leaving the code.